yhzyly/test_in_vsc/README.md

 just my first archieve on platform

-this is the 1st edit；
+1. this is the 1st edit；

+2. this is the 2nd edit after remove the linked repository;